yukisato/blog/docs/_posts/general/2021-07-31-build-lamp-environment-with-docker-step-by-step.md

 ## Create an environment file for DRY

 As those two docker containers use the same key-value environment variables, create a file and read it for DRY.
-Create a `.env.yml` for sharing envs:
+Create a `.env.mysql` for sharing envs:

 ```.env
 MYSQL_HOST=db